 The Corporation acquired title to the Golden Meadows Project through several transactions.
-All title is held at 100% through patented and unpatented claims, except for the Yellow Pine deposit and the Cinnabar claims.
-The right to the Yellow Pine deposit was acquired from Vista as part of the Transaction and it is subject to an Option to Purchase Agreement dated November 7, 2003, whereby on payment of \$100,000 on signing and \$100,000 per year for nine years paid on the anniversary of signing, the Corporation has the option to purchase 100% of the Yellow Pine deposit.
-On November 1, 2011, the Corporation made a payment of \$100,000 remains outstanding and \$900,000 has been paid to date.
-At completion of the Option to Purchase Agreement, the Corporation would have paid \$1,000,000.
-The Cinnabar claims are subject to an option agreement dated May 3, 2011, whereby on payment of \$150,000 on signing and \$100,000 per year for six years paid on the anniversary of signing, the Corporation agreement dated may 3, 2011, whereby on payment of \$150,000 on signing and \$100,000 per year for six years paid on the anniversary of signing, the Corporation has the option to purchase 100% of the Cinnabar claim group.
-As at December 31, 2011, six payments of \$100,000 each remain outstanding and \$150,000 has been paid to date.
-At completion of the date.
-At completion of the option to purchase 100% of the Cinnabar claim group.
-As at December 31, 2011, six payments of \$100,000 each remain outstanding and \$150,000 has been paid to date.
-At completion of the option to agreement the Corporation would have paid \$750,000.
+All title is held at 100% through patented and unpatented mineral claims, except the Cinnabar claims which are held under an option agreement.
+During the year, the Corporation completed the acquisition of the patented Yellow Pine claims through the payment of its final option payment of \$100,000 in accordance with the Option to Purchase Agreement dated November 7, 2003.
+In total the Corporation paid \$1,000,000.
+The Cinnabar claims are subject to an option agreement dated May 3, 2011, whereby on payment of \$150,000 on signing and \$100,000 per year for six years paid on the anniversary of signing, the Corporation has the option to purchase 100% of the Cinnabar claim group.
+As at December 31, 2012, five payments of \$100,000 remain outstanding and \$250,000 has been paid to date.
+At completion of the option agreement the Corporation would have paid \$750,000.